stiles/pyfr24/docs/contributing.md

 ```

 4. Open a Pull Request with:
-   - Clear description of changes
+   - Description of changes
-   - Any relevant issue numbers
+   - Relevant issue numbers
    - Screenshots for UI changes
-   - Test coverage for new features
+   - Tests for new features

 ## Documentation

-When adding new features, please include:
+When adding new features, include:
 - Docstrings for new functions/methods
-- Updates to relevant documentation files
+- Updates to documentation files
 - Example usage in docstrings
-- Updates to the README if needed
+- README updates if needed

 ## Testing guidelines

 - Write tests for new features
-- Maintain or improve test coverage
+- Maintain test coverage
-- Include both unit and integration tests
+- Include unit and integration tests
 - Mock external API calls in tests

 ## Reporting issues

-When reporting issues, please include:
+When reporting issues, include:
 - Python version
 - Pyfr24 version
 - Operating system
-- Minimal reproducible example
+- Reproducible example
 - Expected vs actual behavior
-- Any relevant error messages
+- Error messages

 ## Feature requests

-For feature requests, please:
+For feature requests:
 - Check existing issues first
-- Describe the feature clearly
+- Describe the feature
 - Explain the use case
-- Provide example usage if possible
+- Provide example usage

 ## Code of conduct

-Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms.
+This project follows a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating you agree to its terms.

 ## License

-By contributing, you agree that your contributions will be licensed under the MIT License.
+By contributing, you agree to license your contributions under the MIT License.